ImAlex28/uclm-parking-mockup/README.md

 ## Purpose

 This project serves as a demonstration of design principles for **Human-Computer Interaction (HCI)**.
-It is not intended for deployment or real-world usage but rather to showcase the visual design aspect of a website.
+It is not intended for real-world usage but rather to showcase the visual design aspect of a website.

 ## Installation

 There is no backend or functional code to install.
 To view the website:

+Option 1: Visit the deployed site: https://aparcamientouclm.netlify.app/

+Option 2:
 1. Clone or download this repository.
 2. Open the `index.html` file in a web browser.